 In 2009, the District joined the CalPERS medical program.
 Until 2012, the District will use the "unequal contribution" approach to funding retiree healthcare benefits.
 Commencing in 2012, the District will contribute the full cost of retiree and spousal coverage, up to the cost of PERS Choice coverage.
 The District's contribution will be based on each retiree's age and enrollment status.
 The contribution requirements of plan members and the District are established and may be amended by the District and the employee associations.
 Currently, contributions are not required from plan members.
-A contribution of \$252,557 was made during the 2009-2010 fiscal year to cover current plan premiums.
-As a result, the District calculated and recorded a net OPEB obligation (asset), representing the difference between the Annual Required Contribution (ARC) and actual contributions, as presented below:
+A contribution of \$382,862 was made during the 2010-2011 fiscal year to cover the annual OPEB cost, to pay for the net OPEB obligation from the prior year and to fund a portion of future OPEB costs.
+As a result, the District calculated and recorded a net OPEB obligation (asset), representing the difference between the annual required contribution (ARC) and actual contributions, as presented below: